Modern Slavery Statement

 All of the hirers that we work with, and all of the work-seekers we provide, are known to and identified by our staff.
 All of the temporary workers we supply are identified by our staff.
 Some of these work-seekers operate through their own limited companies.

-The hiring companies that we work with are located in the South of England.
+The hiring companies that we work with are located across England.

 1.2.
 Other relationships